SimonLaub/CarGame/README.md

 Looking at the very few changes needed to make that work, <br>you can’t help thinking that it would have been easier just to add the scoring to the code yourself.  <br>
 Anyway, the end result of the discussion can be seen in <a href="Code/Cargame.py">Car Game</a> (With points).<br>
 <img src="Pics/CarGameScreen.jpg" alt="Car game.
 Chat with ChatGPT" width="200" hspace="100"><br>
 Try out the code.
-Or make your adjustments to the code to add points to the game. <br>
+Or make your own adjustments to the code to add points to the game. <br>

 ```
           # Render the score